 Audio Staff and Volunteer Development

-Why settle for a one-size-fits-all conference or seminar when you can have someone meet your team where they’re currently at and help them move to the next level?
-I’ve spent the last 11 years leading audio teams in Houses of Worship mentoring and training engineers at all levels.
+Why settle for a one-size-fits-all class, conference or seminar when you can have someone meet your team where they’re currently at and help them move to the next level?
+I spent 11 years of my career leading audio teams in Houses of Worship mentoring and training engineers at all levels.
 Maybe it’s time for your staff and/or volunteers to get some of that same attention so they can up their game.

 Loudspeaker Evaluation and Re-Tuning